sensu/sensu-docs/content/sensu-go/5.19/api/prune.md

 ---
 title: "Prune API"
-description: "The Sensu prune API provides HTTP access to health data for your Sensu instance.
-This reference includes examples for retrieving health information about your Sensu instance.
+description: "The Sensu prune API provides HTTP access to create pruning commands to delete resources that do not appear in a given set of Sensu objects from a file, URL, or STDIN.
+This reference includes an example for creating a prune command for your Sensu instance.
 Read on for the full reference."
 version: "5.19"
 product: "Sensu Go"
 menu: